-• Cloud Service Provider - the name of the third-party company or organization that delivers the cloud computing based service (e.g. Microsoft)
+- Cloud Service Provider the name of the third-party company or organization that delivers the cloud computing-based service (e.g., Microsoft) - Cloud Service Offering The name of the service offered by a Cloud Service Provider outlined in the FedRAMP marketplace.

-1 Agencies no longer report their HVAs to HSIN.
+&lt;sup>1 Agencies no longer report their HVAs to HSIN.
 Agencies report this information to the BOD 18-02 data call in CyberScope, and it is automatically inserted into the CIO metric data call as a read-only value.
 If the agency is continuing to report this value through the BOD 18-02 data call, they will not need to provide a value for this metric.

-- Agency ATO Date the date when the cloud service provider received its most recent formal ATO - Bureau or Component the name of the bureau or component (as defined by the agency) that manages the cloud service - Service Type (Categorical) a brief description of the purpose of the cloud service - o Email - Collaboration - o etc. - Service Model Type (Categorical) Platform as a Service (PaaS), Infrastructure as a Service (IaaS), or Software as a Service (SaaS) (NIST SP 800-145) - ATO Letter with FedRAMP PMO (Yes or No) whether the cloud service has an ATO letter on file with the Federal Risk and Authorization Management Program (FedRAMP) PMO
+- Agency ATO Date the date when the cloud service provider received its most recent formal ATO - Bureau or Component the name of the bureau or component (as defined by the agency) that manages the cloud service - Service Type (Categorical) a brief description of the purpose of the cloud service - Email - Collaboration - o etc. - Service Model Type (Categorical) Platform as a Service (PaaS), Infrastructure as a Service (IaaS), or Software as a Service (SaaS) (NIST SP 800-145) - ATO Letter with FedRAMP PMO (Yes or No) whether the cloud service has an ATO letter on file with the Federal Risk and Authorization Management Program (FedRAMP) PMO